Let’s face it: college life can be hard.

 But here’s the thing: textbook companies are absolute crooks.

-They create terrible content, revise textbook editions annually with insignificant changes, overprice their horrendous products, partner with professors so that students are forced into buying hardcover books every year at extortionate prices.
+They create overpriced content, revise textbook editions annually with insignificant changes, and partner with professors so that students are forced into buying hardcover books every year at extortionate prices.

 Plus, since the textbook you purchased 1 semester ago will be revised in 4 months, you’ll probably end up doing this with your used books: